 For more information about O*NET, visit the Frequently Asked Questions.

 O*NET information is relevant to many different audiences.
 Below are possible user groups and how they can engage the system:

 - Counselors: Connect people to appropriate occupations with resources like the Career Exploration Tools and O*NET OnLine .
 For self-directed career exploration, My Next Move is a great starting point.
 If you need to find an O*NET profile for an existing job, try the keyword search at O*NET Code Connector .

 - Students: Discover occupations you might enjoy, by taking the Interest Profiler assessment located at My Next Move .
 If you've already got an occupation in mind, learn more about it from the occupational profiles, including necessary skills, education, and certification...

 - Business: The O*NET Toolkit for Business contains examples and case studies illustrating how O*NET information can help you with writing job descriptions or human resource planning.
 Learn more about occupations using O*NET OnLine .

 - Researchers: The Research and Technical Reports section contains over 30 papers on the development and evolution of the O*NET database and tools and scores of other papers on specific O*NET topics.
 For detailed study, download the database itself to directly view the data, as well as statistical metadata describing the quality of the information.

-- Developers: Everything you need to incorporate O*NET information into your application can be found in the Developer's Corner , including URLs for linking directly to O*NET OnLine and code for O*NET web services.
+- Developers: Everything you need to incorporate O*NET information into your application can be found in the O*NET Resource Center , including URLs for linking directly to O*NET OnLine and code for O*NET web services.
 The Supplemental Files page has resources for connecting other systems to the O*NET-SOC taxonomy, as well as downloadable datasets such as Detailed Work Activities, Tools & Technology, and Spanish translations of the datasets.